-Georgia Bulldogs quarterback Jake Fromm is no stranger to the national spotlight.
-He led UGA to SEC Championship games, won a double-overtime thriller against Oklahoma in a College Football Playoff semifinal game, played in the national championship game against Alabama and officially announced he’s headed to the NFL by penning a heartfelt goodbye letter to Bulldog fans.
+Former Georgia quarterback Jake Fromm is no stranger to the national spotlight.
+He led UGA to SEC Championship games, won a double-overtime thriller against Oklahoma in a College Football Playoff semifinal game, played in the national championship game against Alabama and is making his way in the NFL with the Buffalo Bills.

 Before he stepped between the hedges at Athens’ Sanford Stadium and threw for more than 8,000 yards and 78 touchdowns in the red and black, Fromm was commanding national attention slugging home runs and firing fastballs as a 12-year-old “man-child” in the Little League World Series.